uchicago-cs/cmsc22000/website/hw/hw8.rst

 to have ``-staging`` as a suffix, but it won’t be necessary for you to rename your app in this homework.

+On Gradescope, enter the URL of the HelloApp you deployed in Homework #7.
+While you will be adding it to a deployment pipeline, its URL will remain the same in this homework.

 To create the pipeline, log into Heroku, and select the app you created in Homework #7.
 Under the Deploy tab, click on “Choose a pipeline” (in the “Add this app to a pipeline” section) and then “Create new pipeline”.